VIPriors/vipriors-challenges-toolkit/object-detection/README.md

 To find instructions on setting up data please refer to [data README](data/README.md).

+## Validation

+We provide an evaluation script to test your model over the validation set.
+Note that this script cannot be used to evaluate models over the testing set, as we do not provide labels for the test set.
+It is good practice to ensure your predictions work with this script, as the same script is used on the evaluation server.

 ## Submissions

 The evaluation server is hosted using CodaLab.
 Submitting to the challenge requires a CodaLab account.